opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

     * The person competed to hold the same public office in more than one election.
 This includes:

         - A person who is elected to a public office, serves a full term and runs for re-election as an incumbent candidate.
-        - A person who wins a contest to become a nominee for a public office (known as a "primary election" in U.S. politics) who goes on to face who advances the final contest of candidates (e.g., the "general election" in U.S. politics).
+        - A person who wins a contest to become a nominee for a public office (known as a "primary election" in U.S. politics) who advances to the final contest of candidates (aka, the "general election").

 Candidate
-    A person competing to be elected to hold particular public office.
+    A person competing to be elected to hold a particular public office.

 Contest
     A specific decision with a set of predetermined options (aka, "selections") put before voters via a ballot in an election.
 These contests include the selection of a person from a list of candidates to hold a public office or the approval or rejection of a ballot measure.